 - Immunizations gallery (medical/vaccine-focused with diverse models)

-It's really helpful when you suggest images for your lab notes and articles, but remember that Massive staff has final say on images, similar to our stance on headlines and other editorial decisions.
+It's really helpful when you suggest images for your Lab Notes and Articles, but remember that Massive staff has the final say on images, similar to our stance on headlines and other editorial decisions.
+If you have specific images of the obscure species you're writing about, that's even better.